3. What Size Internet Law Firm Is Right For You?

 First, there’s the “fear factor” scenario described above.
 This works when you’re trying to scare someone into doing the right thing.
 But for it to work, your opponent must be small and smart enough to fear going up against the big firm.
 If you can’t afford to pay the big law firm for more than sending that letter, it’s a bluff so use this tactic wisely.

 Second, when your Internet business becomes large enough that you’re considering going public or selling out for a fortune, it’s probably time to bring in a big firm to handle securities law and related issues.
-The large firm may not know Internet law but it will have lawyers who can guide you through the process of taking your company to the next level or cashing out.
+The large firm may not know Internet law but it will have lawyers who can guide you through the process of taking your company public or cashing out.

 On the other hand, if you’re paying for a big law firm to represent your company on an ongoing basis, but there’s no reason to do so, you’re essentially burning money.
 You’re overpaying for an expensive ego trip…